Tovil

 Local Priority Issues

-Officers are carrying out regular patrols and working closely with residents and businesses to prevent antisocial behaviour and encourage reporting.
+Officers are carrying out regular patrols and working closely with residents and local businesses to help prevent antisocial behaviour and encourage reporting.
+Information provided by the community helps officers identify those responsible and target patrols where they are needed most.
+Actioned 03 July 2026 |

 We are aware of concerns about groups of young people misusing catapults, which can cause damage to property and harm to wildlife.
+Officers continue to patrol identified hotspot areas and work closely with local schools to raise awareness of the risks and consequences associated with catapult use.
+Actioned 03 July 2026 |

 We are aware of wildlife crime linked to the misuse of catapults, including incidents where animals and birds have been harmed.
+Officers carry out patrols in identified hotspot areas and, where appropriate, use stop and search powers to identify those carrying items intended for unlawful use.
+Catapults may be seized where offences are identified.
+Actioned 03 July 2026 |

 What members in Tovil are saying are the issues in the area: